Greenwich Landmarks Series

 Overall, the series will trace the architectural heritage of Greenwich over time and explore the importance of these homes as part of our historic landscape.
 In telling the stories of these homes, the Historical Society hopes to generate a greater awareness of architectural preservation and to emphasize the vital part they play in continuing to tell the story of our unique community and its colorful past.

-The articles will be featured in the greenwich.patch.com.
+The articles were featured in the greenwich.patch.com.